-At first the excited anticipation of Christ fulfilling his promised return was everywhere.
-People would gather in worship, and look over their shoulders, sure that this would be the moment that he would reappear.
-Cloud formations, storms, volcanoes, locust plagues - every unexpected hiccup in nature was seen as the sure sign that the end was at hand, that Christ stood ready to make a heaven-and-earth-shaking re-entry.
+In those early days of the church the faithful were full of the excited anticipation of Christ's promised return.
+As people gathered in worship they would look over their shoulder, sure that this would be the moment he would reappear.
+Unusual cloud formations, storms, volcanoes, locust plagues - all were seen as sure signs the end was at hand, undeniable indicators that Christ stood ready to make a heaven-and-earth-shaking re-entry.
+Great excitement was everywhere in the faith.

 But you can only keep up that kind of excitement so long, right?
 It's hard work!
 It takes a lot of energy, a lot of emotional commitment to keep yourself on the edge of your seat for a month, or two.
 How about a year?
-What about ten years - can you keep the same level of excitement up for ten years?
-There are some people who can, and some situations like a happy marriage where it's possible, but for the most part it's exhausting work to keep up a high level of excited anticipation.
+What about ten years - could you keep the same level of excitement up for ten years?
+I'm sure I couldn't!
+It's exhausting work to keep up a high level of excited anticipation.
 Naturally enough people start to tire, to lose some of the excitement.
 Some even start to question why, and to drift away.
 It doesn't matter whether the focus of a group is religion, or politics, or dancing, or a book club, or whatever - keeping the group excited and motivated is always a balancing act.
 Not enough anticipation, and people lose interest.
-Too much anticipation, for too long, and people lose strength, and lose interest.
+Too much anticipation, for too long, and people lose strength, and then lose interest.

 This problem of keeping people motivated has been a challenge to leaders since people began to congregate in groups of two or more.
 Various techniques have been tried over the countless ages, and those techniques, however varied, fall into only a few categories, primarily into being either a 'stick' or a 'carrot', a lure or a coercion.
-Bribery is a common technique, often a favourite of political leaders, due in large part because of the rapid response, the relatively quick resurgence of excitement and support.
+Bribery is a common technique, often a favourite of political leaders.
 Bribery works particularly well in politics, as the leaders are not offering their own resources - they are able to lure the voters using the voters own money!
-There are a number of problems with the bribery approach, however.
-The first is the problem of escalating expectations - or as my mother used to put it, "much wants more".
-The bribe that works today is usually not enough for tomorrow, and a purchased allegiance is pretty shallow - the excitement usually turns very quickly to disappointment and resentment.
+There are a number of problems with the bribery approach, however, and not just the legal or ethical ones.
+Perhaps the greatest problem with bribery is that of escalating expectations - or as my mother used to put it, "much wants more".
+The bribe that works today is usually not enough for tomorrow, and a purchased allegiance is pretty shallow - excitement created by bribery usually turns very quickly to disappointment and resentment.

-A second approach is the scare tactic, and that is essentially the approach we hear in this reading from Matthew's gospel.
-"Keep awake!" is the admonition, with a not-so-subtle implication that danger, tragedy, catastrophe will strike if you don't keep awake.
-Our reading begins with the conclusion of Jesus' discourse on the coming end of the age.
-Jesus has spoken at some length about the signs that will accompany his return, signs that include major cosmic disruptions.
-He ends his discourse with a caution about trying to predict exactly when that will happen.
+A second way to motivate people is to use scare tactics, and that is essentially the approach we hear in this reading from Matthew's gospel.
+"Keep awake!" is the warning, with a not-so-subtle implication that danger, tragedy, catastrophe will strike if you don't keep awake.
+Our reading begins right after Jesus has spoken at some length about the signs that will accompany his return, signs that include major cosmic disruptions.
+Jesus warns his listeners against trying to predict exactly when that will happen.
 "Nobody knows when that will happen - neither angels of heaven nor the Son - only God knows."
 Now, people don't like having uncertain times hanging over them.
-We are not comfortable with a solid statement of uncertainty like "only God knows".
-Matthew, ever ready to use the command model and to issue warnings (my favourite as you know is his repeated "woe to you" section just ahead of this one) is not content to leave it there either, and so he includes other teachings of Jesus to expand on the subject.
+Especially in this age when science and reason and rationality are worshiped we are not happy with "only God knows."
+Matthew - ever ready to use scare tactics and to issue warnings - is not content to leave it there either, and so he includes other teachings of Jesus to expand on the subject.